 First, as you add more pages, make sure all the technical stuff is checked.
 Do this along the way, but also schedule regular site checkups to make sure everything is in order.
-Use SEO tools to monitor your ranking performance, and notice any sudden drops.
+Use SEO tools like SEMrush to monitor your ranking performance, and notice any sudden drops.

 Also, follow the SEO community and Google news to catch any significant or minor algorithm changes that might affect your position.

 But, more importantly, update your content.
 Revisit your old posts, and see how you can improve them.
 Look to add current information, and to delete what is no longer relevant.
 Refreshing your content will give it a new life, especially if it is a pillar, high-value post.

 The goal is to write evergreen stuff, but that is not always possible, so make sure you check your old posts from time to time.
 There are some old tricks like replacing “2019” with “2020,” but don’t just stop there.
 Look to include a few more points in every article.

 SEO results won’t happen overnight.
 In fact, if you are just building a new site, it will take more than six months for Google to rank it properly.

 Therefore, it is critical to develop a strategy, implement it, and stick to it, without any radical changes in the process.
 Without waiting for those six months, it is impossible to know if you made the right moves.
 Search Engine Optimization always was a patient man’s game, and if you are here to get instant results, you came to the wrong place—look for ads instead.